Vítězslav Novák: Lady Godiva, Op. 41

 The concert programme also emphasises the cosmopolitan aspect in a Czech environment.
 The overture Lady Godiva by Vítězslav Novák takes its dramatic inspiration from the medieval legend of a woman who rode naked through the streets of Coventry so her husband would lower the taxes on the local population.
 The composer of the Violin Concerto in D Major, the Brno native Erich Wolfgang Korngold, became famous for his film music, and he shaped the musical style of old Hollywood.
 Antonín Dvořák’s second set of Slavonic Dances is an increasingly popular item in the worldwide repertoire, and its pensive character seems to speak to the public more than the immediacy of the first set.

-Since his childhood, the violinist Jan Mráček has been one of the most prominent performers of his generation.
+The violinist Jan Mráček has been one of the most prominent performers of his generation.
 He began playing violin at the age of five, and he studied at the School of Music of the City of Prague and the Prague Conservatoire.
-One of his first important successes was his victory at the 2009 Beethoven’s Hradec International Competition.
-A year later, at the age of 19, he became the youngest laureate in the history of the Prague Spring Competition, and in 2014 he won first prize at the Fritz Kreisler International Violin Competition in Vienna.
-In 2011 he became the youngest soloist in the history of the Prague Radio Symphony Orchestra, and since September 2016 he has been serving as concertmaster of the Czech Philharmonic.
-He appears as a soloist on important stages around the world alongside such figures as Maxim Vengerov, Semyon Bychkov, Jac van Steen, and Vladimir Fedoseyev.
-Since January 2008 he has been a member of the Lobkowicz Trio, with which he won first prize and the audience prize at the Johannes Brahms International Music Competition in Pörtschach, Austria.
+At the age of 13 he first appeared on the stage of the Rudolfinum alongside Josef Suk.
+His many competition successes include second prize at the 2010 Prague Spring Competition, when at the age of 19 he became the youngest laureate in its history.
+He appears regularly with Václav Hudeček, and since 2012 he has been an assistant at the Václav Hudeček Academy.
+In 2011 he became the youngest soloist in the history of the Prague Radio Symphony Orchestra, and three years later he won the Fritz Kreisler International Violin Competition in Vienna.
+Since 2015 he has been serving as concertmaster of the Czech Philharmonic.
+He appears as a soloist around the world together with such great conductors as Maxim Vengerov, James Judd, Jac van Steen, and Vladimir Fedoseyev.

 The Rudolfinum is one of the most important Neo-Renaissance edifices in the Czech Republic.
 In its conception as a multi-purpose cultural centre it was quite unique in Europe at the time of its construction.
 Based on a joint design by two outstanding Czech architects, Josef Zítek and Josef Schultz, a magnificent building was erected serving for concerts, as a gallery, and as a museum.
 The grand opening on 7 February 1885 was attended by Crown Prince Rudolph of Austria, in whose honour the structure was named.
 In 1896 the very first concert of the Czech Philharmonic Orchestra took place in the Rudolfinum's main concert hall, under the baton of the composer Antonín Dvořák whose name was later bestowed on the hall.